Sunoco LP – Consensus Indicates Potential 8.8% Upside

 Sunoco LP with ticker code (SUN) now have 11 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 32 and 24 calculating the mean target price we have 28.64.
-Given that the stocks previous close was at 26.32 this indicates there is a potential upside of 8.8%.
-The day 50 moving average is 25.55 while the 200 day moving average is 23.72.
-The market capitalisation for the company is $2,198m.
-Company Website: http://www.sunocolp.com
+The range between the high target price and low target price is between 32 and 24 and has a mean target at 28.64.
+Given that the stocks previous close was at 26.32 this would imply there is a potential upside of 8.8%.
+The 50 day MA is 25.55 and the 200 moving average now moves to 23.72.
+The market cap for the company is $2,198m.
+Find out more information at: http://www.sunocolp.com

 Sunoco LP, together with its subsidiaries, engages in the distribution and retailing of motor fuels in the United States.
 It operates through two segments, Fuel Distribution and Marketing, and All Other.
 The Fuel Distribution and Marketing segment purchases motor fuel from independent refiners and major oil companies and supplies it to independently operated dealer stations, distributors and other consumer of motor fuel, and partnership operated stations, as well as to commission agent locations.
 The All Other segment operates retail stores that offer motor fuel, merchandise, foodservice, and other services that include car washes, lottery, automated teller machines, money orders, prepaid phone cards, and wireless services.
 It also leases and rents real estate properties.
 Sunoco GP LLC serves as the general partner of the company.
 The company was formerly known as Susser Petroleum Partners LP and changed its name to Sunoco LP in October 2014.
 Sunoco LP was incorporated in 2012 and is headquartered in Dallas, Texas.